Koyaji Temple 高野寺

 How to Get There

 You can get to the temple by train and then on foot or by taxi.

 From Takeo-Onsen Station, take the JR Sasebo Line to Kitagata Station, which takes around seven minutes.
 From there, head west on foot for about 21 minutes.
-A faster alternative would be by taxi, which takes only around eight minutes.
+A faster alternative would be by taxi, which takes only around 5 minutes.

 This temple is famous for its shakunage (rhododendron) flowers, especially a 300-year-old shakunage tree.
 Every April, the temple holds its Shakunage Festival to celebrate these flowers.

 The latest information may differ, so please check the official website

 * The information on this page may be subject to change due to COVID-19.